 Dearfoams Men's Papa Bear Slipper, Furry Plaid, Large

 These "Papa Bear" slippers are just one of the many personalized slippers in their holiday line.

 It’s a fun tradition to break out your matching duds and wear them on Christmas Eve.
 If you want to get more use out of them, go ahead and wear them all week!

 Don’t forget to get a few family pics—these years fly by, so you’ll be glad you preserved the memories.

 For this tradition, you give away one thing every day.
 You can specify what kind of item by opening an envelope with specific instructions, such as, “Give away a piece of clothing,” or, “Donate a puzzle you don’t use anymore.”
 You can also donate food.

 The idea is to get your kids into the Christmas spirit of giving.
-You can pack up all the items at the end of each week and make a trip to your local thrift store.
-You can also wrap and give them to organizations that give gifts to children in need.
+You can pack up all the items at the end of each week and make a trip to your local thrift store or donation center.

 Another plus is this makes room for new toys if your family is hoarding them—it’s a win-win!